Learn more about the different types of DSE assessment available, to help you choose.

 - eye issues

-All of these issues are not only potentially uncomfortable and disruptive for the individuals experiencing them, they also cost businesses and the UK economy billions each year in lost productivity and sickness leave.
+All of these issues are not only potentially uncomfortable and disruptive, they also cost businesses and the UK economy billions each year in lost productivity and sickness leave.

 DSE assessments present a fast, low-cost opportunity to nip potential problems in the bud before they have a chance to impact company performance.